-- This version responds to recent challenges to V3 of the policy and legal (Barrister) advice regarding necessary clarification of wording. - Changes from the last version are indicated by green text - Section 9.5 what is meant by Disability Related Expenditure - Section 9.5.2 the application of annually updated National Association of Financial Assessment Officers (NAFAO) Standard Guide to Disability Related Expenditure - Section 10 use of Care Act Guidance Annex C - Charging and Financial Assessment Policy and Procedure V3 July 2020.
+- This version includes additional clarification regarding Disability Related Expenditure (section 9) and reflect the change in name from Financial Assessments Team to Financial Transactions Team - This version responds to recent challenges to V3 of the policy and legal (Barrister) advice regarding necessary clarification of wording. - Changes from the last version are indicated by green text - o Section 9.5 what is meant by Disability Related Expenditure - Section 9.5.2 the application of annually updated National Association of Financial Assessment Officers (NAFAO) Standard Guide to Disability Related Expenditure - Section 10 use of Care Act Guidance Annex C - Charging and Financial Assessment Policy and Procedure V3 July 2020.
 Withdrawn Reviewed and replaced by this version